rjdbcm/woma/QQ.md

 ```

 ## WEEP7 14-Oct-2021 Superseding WEEPs
-Superseding WEEPs shoud be formatted as in the following example: `## WEEPX 03-Jun-1993 WEEPX SUPERSEDED`.
+Superseding WEEPs shoud be formatted as in the following example: `## WEEPY 03-Jun-1993 WEEPX SUPERSEDED`.
 Any textual information from the superseded WEEP should be kept, using strikethrough text to remove superseded text.